 3. Defining ‘hate speech’ is like defining hard-core porn: an American jurist once famously commented, ‘I know it when I see it’ with respect to hard-core pornography.
-This perhaps is an area we’re in concurrence that by its multifarious character, the definition and hence the application of ‘hate speech’ law can be broad and even nebulous.
-Term it as you like, ‘hate speech law’, ‘harmony law’ or ‘sedition act’; just about all democracies have a version of it in place with the conspicuous exception of America where displaying the bloodied severed head of Prez Trump in caricature is considered fair game of late.
-So let’s go down the list of what you deem abuses by the Singapore gov. of its ‘hate speech’ law to get a better sense of just how justified your beefs are:
+This is perhaps an area we’re in concurrence then that by its multifarious character, the definition and hence the application of ‘hate speech’ law can be broad and even nebulous.
+Term it as you like, ‘hate speech law’, ‘harmony law’ or ‘sedition act’… just about all democracies have a version of it in place with the conspicuous exception of America where displaying the bloodied severed head of Prez Trump in caricature is considered fair game of late.
+So let’s go down the list of what you deem to be abuses by the Singapore gov. of its ‘hate speech’ law to get a better sense of just how justified your beefs are:

 i) Obviously, we disagree on the 2016 prosecution of Amos for his outrageous shenanigans.
 To be clear, in my book, his 6-week sentence was overly lenient for a willful recidivist.
 He did, after all, receive lenient treatment, being vouchsafed home incarceration for the remaining half of his sentence … a year prior to that back in 2015, I did opine that his 2015 convictions (for his symbolic spitting at LKY’s funeral) were a mistake; it was a consequence of official overreactions at several levels.
-The then error in his trial conviction notwithstanding, did not equate to some nefariously state-orchestrated abuse/persecution to merit the teenager asylum. [ https://lester978.wordpress.com/2016/11/24/an-open-letter-to-judge-jasvender-kaur-following-her-ruling-on-amos-yee/ ]
+The then error in his trial conviction notwithstanding, did not equate to some nefariously state-orchestrated abuse/persecution to merit the teenager asylum abroad. [ https://lester978.wordpress.com/2016/11/24/an-open-letter-to-judge-jasvender-kaur-following-her-ruling-on-amos-yee/ ]

 ii) Concerning the fine of $4000 (or $2900 per your report?) imposed on the foreign imam from India for his insidiously incendiary non-Koranic verses in supplication — who was subsequently deported back home — are you insinuating that his punishment was unwarranted, that he be allowed to do what he did unmolested?
 Prof K Aljunied who supported the imam received a temporary suspension from his campus employer and Terence Nunis who exposed the imam on his FB page was made to apologize for his failure to first report the matter to the Police.
-If there was any unfair treatment dispensed here — which is a far cry from any sins of overzealous abuse by the authority — it was to Mr. Nunis who was the unsung hero in the episode. [ https://lester978.wordpress.com/2017/04/08/my-take-on-the-terrence-nunis-mosque-video-controversy/ ]
+If there was any unfair treatment dispensed here — which is a far cry from any sins of overzealous abuse of speech laws by the authority — it was to Mr. Nunis who was the unsung hero in the episode. [ https://lester978.wordpress.com/2017/04/08/my-take-on-the-terrence-nunis-mosque-video-controversy/ ]

 iii) Regarding the clampdown on TRS (The Real Singapore) — the online fake news purveyor — its debarment was justified for the obvious reason of its pretending to be what it was not.
 The husband-and-wife duo were charged under the Sedition Act (the more serious section of the penal code than the ‘harmony law’ under which Amos was charged) and were sentenced to 8 and 10 months respectively.
 (Incidentally, I would have no issue with the trial Judge sentencing the 3-month pregnant wife to home incarceration were that the case).